Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

 1. The app services should have access restrictions and private endpoints **on**

 Enable the virtual network (VNET) integration for the outbound traffic for both EU and US web apps.

+Launch any of the two web apps (e.g., `https://app-<your team name>-dev-eu.azurewebsites.net/`) in your browser.
+You should now be greeted with not so friendly 403 message.

+## Status check

+TODO: Where are we now?